UCB-stat-159-s22/hw07-group10/README.md

 This is a project attempting to predict forest fires in a reproducible manner.
 We conduct exploratory data analysis and use a random forest and logistic regression for prediction.
 The data is of two regions of Algeria, namely the Bejaia region located in the northeast of Algeria and the Sidi Bel-abbes region located in the northwest of Algeria.
 The time period is from June 2012 to September 2012.

+Author contributions can be found at the end of `main.ipynb`.

 ## Attribute Information:

 1. Date : (DD/MM/YYYY) Day, month ('june' to 'september'), year (2012) Weather data observations